brianhempel/nadocast/README.md

 ## Background

 Nadocast began because I (Brian Hempel) wanted to go tornado chasing but knew nothing about meteorology.
 Back in 2018, the SPC did not produce day 2 tornado probabilities, so I had to stay up until 1am waiting for the day 1 outlook to know if it was worth storm chasing the next day.
-Additionally, weather forecasting was rarely utilizing state-of-the-art machine learning, but in many domains ML had met or exceeding human performance—why not tornado prediction?
+Additionally, weather forecasting was rarely utilizing state-of-the-art machine learning, but in many domains ML had met or exceeded human performance—why not tornado prediction?

 I also wanted hourly predictions so I could know when in the day to chase, so Nadocast was conceived as an hourly predictor.